LEGO Horizon Adventures is a delightful and rather comedic rendition of the Horizon series filled with action and a simple narrative.

 LEGO Horizon Adventures looks fantastic, especially when compared to previous LEGO titles like LEGO Harry Potter and LEGO Star Wars.
 LEGO Horizon is a significant visual upgrade over those.
 I played for around eight hours on my base PS5 and didn’t encounter a single bug, which is great.

 While I can’t speak to how it performs on Switch or PC, it’s worth noting that as an Unreal Engine 5 game, it is quite demanding on PC.
-In fact, the recommended specs for LEGO Horizon are even higher than those for Forbidden West, and the new Zero Dawn remaster, highlighting just how impressive Guerrilla’s Decima Engine is, which powers the main Horizon games.
+In fact, the recommended specs for LEGO Horizon are even higher than those for Forbidden West and the new Zero Dawn remaster, highlighting just how impressive Guerrilla’s Decima Engine is, which powers the main Horizon games.
 The music is excellent, too.
 While it’s much lighter and more playful than the main games, it still maintains a high level of quality.

 LEGO Horizon Adventures is a delightful and rather comedic rendition of the Horizon series filled with action and a simple narrative.
 However, the level design is somewhat monotonous, and other gameplay aspects are missing.
-Nonetheless, because of the impressive graphics and nice quality sounds, it is bearable.
-It’s a great option for kids and for those who like Horizon but want something more lighthearted based in the Horizon universe.